pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Unsupported.md

 [digitarworld.uw.hu: a recent project, emulated by MESS](http://digitarworld.uw.hu)

+_No way to load software onto the machine using Mame_

 ### Hanimex (Soundic) Pencil II

 Made in Hong Kong and sold in Australia and France, it was able (in expanded mode) to run the ColecoVision cartridges.